reyesgo/cybersec-project-docs/README.md

 Red vs Blue team Objectives

 - Configured alerts proposed in Kibana from Project 2.
-- Enumerated, exploited, and escalated privileges through a vulnerable web server using WordpPress on a virtual machine.
+- Enumerated, exploited, and escalated privileges through a vulnerable web server using WordPress on a virtual machine.
 - Captured flags on the victim machine.
 - Created and submitted an offensive red team analysis report.
 - Created and submitted a defensive blue team analysis report.